Drug Evaluation Committee 2007-36 Necessity of Procedure Manual Reapproval due to Change of Head of Medical Institution

 The contents of the procedure manual should be reviewed as necessary in accordance with revisions to GCP and notices related to the Law Concerning Quality, Efficacy and Safety Assurance of Drugs and Medical Devices (Pharmaceutical Affairs Agency Law), as well as changes in the system of the medical institution conducting the study.

-With the enforcement of the Pharmaceutical Affairs Act (November 25, 2014), minor changes were made to the description.
+With the enforcement of the Pharmaceutical Affairs Law (November 25, 2014), we have made minor improvements to the description.